Servideska/HPC/doc.zih.tu-dresden.de/docs/software/utilities.md

 tmux 3.2a
 ```

-!!!
-NOTE: When your clients version is newer than the server-version,
+!!! hint NOTE: When your clients version is newer than the server-version,
 the aforementioned approach won't help you.
 In that case you might want to invoke `module unload tmux`,
 to downgrade your Tmux version to the Tmux version that is supplied with the operating system